dkz/.radrc/README.md

-# .litrc
+# .Radrc
-.vimrc that is lit af
+Very rad .vimrc with batteries included

 ## Bundle installation (requires git)
 Use this shell command to install configuration under ~/.vim with .vimrc symlink